Making Words Come Alive

 Because air conditioning was not yet available, on steamy summer nights my parents and I sometimes went to the movies....The neighborhood was rich in movie theaters: there were The Coed, The 400, The Northshore, The Howard, and, easily most impressive of the lot, The Granada, which, in its rococo exterior and Aladdinish decoration, was out of the Arabian Nights sired by San Simeon.

 Down in Joliet, the 1,920-seat Rialto Theater, the "Jewel of Joliet," opened in 1926.
-It too was designed by the indefatigable Rapp brothers, who also created the Chicago and the State-Lake in the Loop.
+It too was designed by the indefatigable Rapp brothers.
 The Rialto opened in 1926.
 It boasted a rotunda modeled after Rome's Pantheon and an inner lobby based on Versailles' Hall of Mirrors; the flamboyant pianist Liberace, upon seeing it, is said to have quipped, “Finally—a theater to match my wardrobe!”
-In its prime one of America's premier vaudeville/movie palaces, back in the days when Joliet was not considered a suburb but was a regular stop on the entertainment circuit.
+In its prime, back in the days when Joliet was not considered a suburb but was a regular stop on the entertainment circuit, the Rialto was one of America's premier vaudeville/movie palaces,

 The Ethnic Theater

 A few legitimate theaters were of architectural distinction.
-Two downtown Chicago theaters sprang from the desks of one of Chicago’s most outstanding architecture firms—the Auditorium and the Schiller (or Garrick, as the latter was later known), both by Adler and Sullivan.
-The Apollo Theater at the southeast corner of Randolph and Dearborn streets, which opened in 1921, was designed by the mainstream architecture firm of Holabird and Roche, which designed the theater in the Greek Revival style.
+Two of them sprang from the desks of one of Chicago’s most outstanding architecture firms—the Auditorium and the Schiller (or Garrick, as the latter was later known), both by the firm of Adler and Sullivan.
+The aforementioned Apollo Theater at the southeast corner of Randolph and Dearborn streets, which opened in 1921, was designed by the mainstream architecture firm of Holabird and Roche, which designed the theater in the Greek Revival style.

 The "little theater" movement